 Only the Employee may contribute to the FSA.
 The Employer does not contribute funds to the FSA.
-Upon eligibility or annually at open enrollment, you may elect to contribute an amount (divisible by 24 and up to maximum of \$2,700) that will be redirected from your compensation to fund the FSA.
+Upon eligibility or annually at open enrollment, you may elect to contribute an amount (divisible by 24 or the remaining number of pay periods in the Plan Year if the Employee is a new hire, and up to maximum of \$2,850) that will be redirected from your compensation to fund the FSA.